Advantages Of Brushing Teeth At Night

 "My gums bleed when I brush."

 Bleeding gums are often a sign of gingivitis.
-While it may be tempting to avoid brushing the affected area, it's important to continue brushing gently to remove plaque and reduce inflammation.
+While it may be tempting to avoid brushing the affected area, you'll want to continue brushing gently to remove plaque and reduce inflammation.
 If bleeding persists, consult your dentist.

 Nighttime Oral Care Routine: A Step-by-Step Guide